There are many “what not to say” lists out there. Here’s why those lists make things worse, not better.

 Even when He was in agony, He was merciful and kind to others.
-On the cross, which had to be the most incredibly painful experience to ever occur, all He did was think of others.
+All He did on the cross, which had to be the most incredibly painful experience to ever occur, was think of others.

 When His feelings were hurt as they mocked Him after He just suffered for them, He reached out in love and forgiveness to them.

-And He did it from a place of despair, as the presence of the Father left Him for a time so that He could know what it felt like to be all alone.
+And He did it from a place of despair, as the presence of the Father left Him for a time.
+This was so that He could know what it felt like to be all alone.